 nikola auto.
 It will detect changes and automatically rebuild your site and refresh your browser (using livereload).

-If you want to use Nikola for a website that has content authored by people who do not like command-line interfaces or who would prefer to use a WYSIWYG editor, we have a solution for you.
+If you want to use Nikola for a website that has content authored by people who do not like command-line interfaces or who would prefer to use a WYSIWYG editor, we have some solutions for you.